 Blogging is a fantastic pastime and even a better business model.
 It allows many to earn a living from the comfort of their home.
 However, the fact that blogging takes place online and is different from the traditional brick and mortar businesses lull people into a misconception that they don’t have to comply with legalities.

 However, you will see that this cannot be further from the truth.
 There are several legal mistakes that bloggers make that can impact their blogs and leave them open to liability.
 Blogging is a real business.
 If you don’t take all the precautions that you usually would in a traditional brick-and-mortar business, you’re just asking for trouble.

 Disclaimer: Even though I am a licensed and practicing attorney in the United States, I am not your attorney.
 Nothing on my website should be construed as legal advice.
 Your presence on my site does not create an attorney-client relationship or privilege.
 Every piece of content I present to you is for educational and informational purposes only.
 If you need specific legal advice, please consult with an attorney in your area.

 Bloggers Make the Mistake of Not Having The Necessary Legal Policies On Their Websites

 One of the most common mistakes is that many bloggers, beginners, and even advanced ones, don’t have the necessary legal policies on their websites.
-When I say legal policies, I mostly refer to the three most important policies that a website must have (regardless of the fact whether they blog or not).
+When I say legal policies, I mostly refer to the three most important policies that a website must have (whether they blog or not).